AshIsAtWork/MolSim/submissions/assignment-3/Report.md

 Subsequently, we developed an XML schema file, defining the structure of our input file.
 This schema file is accessible [here](../../src/fileHandling/reader/XMLHandling/ConfigurationFile.xsd).
 The schema outlines the structure and constraints of the input data, which includes the following elements:
+**General parameters**
+General information that is not directly associated with the simulation itself.
 - **Output File Name**: Specifies the name of the output file for simulation results.
 This name is constrained to contain only alphabetical characters.
 - **Output Frequency**: Indicates the frequency at which simulation results are recorded.
 This value is restricted to a positive integer.

+**Simulation parameters**
+Here you have two options for your choice of a model.
+- **Direct Sum**
     - **T_end**: Denotes the simulation end time, which is restricted to a positive double.
     - **Delta T**: Represents the time step size, constrained to a positive double.
     - **Force**: Specifies the type of force used in the simulation, either `LennardJonesForce` or `Gravity`.
 This is managed via enumeration in the schema file.
-- **Model**: Identifies the simulation model, either `DirectSum` or `LinkedCells`, also handled through enumeration.
     - **Sigma**: Defines the sigma value for the Lennard-Jones force, restricted to a positive double.
-- **Epsilon**: Defines the epsilon value for the Lennard-Jones force, also restricted to a positive double.
+    - **Epsilon**: Defines the epsilon value for the Lennard-Jones force, also restricted to a positive double.   <br><br>

+- **Linked Cells**
+  Contains all parameters that the direct sum model contains and additional those three:
   - **DomainSize**: Indicates the size of the simulation domain using three positive doubles.
 The third double is optional for 2D simulations.
   - **rCutOff**: Specifies the cut-off radius for force calculations, restricted to a positive double.
   - **BoundaryConditions**: Determines the boundary conditions, either `Reflective` or `Outflow`, with each side of the simulation domain being independently configurable.

+**Particles and objects of particles to simulate**
+Here you can add any combination of single particles, cuboids and discs to the simulation.
 - **SingleParticles**: Contains individual particle specifications:
     - **Size**: Number of single particles, restricted to a positive integer.
     - **SingleParticle**: Details of each single particle, including:
         - **Position**: Position of the particle, defined by three positive doubles.
         - **Velocity**: Velocity of the particle, defined by three positive doubles.
-        - **Mass**: Mass of the particle, restricted to a positive double.
+        - **Mass**: Mass of the particle, restricted to a positive double.   <br> <br>

 - **Cuboids**: Contains cuboid specifications:
     - **Size**: Number of cuboids, restricted to a positive integer.
     - **Cuboid**: Details of each cuboid, including: